alshedivat/al-folio/_news/announcement_5.md

 inline: true
 ---

-Glad to be a reviewer for ICLR 2023.
+Glad to be a reviewer for ICLR 2023, CVPR 2023.